 III.
 The finite group setting (Characters and the Fast Fourier transform).

 The course will take place on classroom 0.12 of EHU Faculty of Sciences in Leioa, and will start on February 4th, 2026.
 The plan is to have a total of 13 sessions, divided into 10 lectures of 1h30 and 3 days for student presentations.
-Student presentations will take place right after the last lectures of each part, and the distribution of topics will be done at the beginning of February.
+Sessions will always take place on Wednesdays at 12:00.
+Student presentations will take place right after the last lectures of each part, and the distribution of topics will be done during the first meeting.

 The course will follow roughly the contents presented in